 I always order cereal and milk and bananas and snacks from Prime Now and have it shipped to our hotel before we get there (they’ll hold it in a fridge for you!) but what will we eat out of?
 This time I remembered to pack bowls and spoons in our luggage!

-If you’re like WTF is a Jackery, so was I before someone gifted me one.
-It’s this amazing portable charger so your phone always has juice and you can check whether the wait time for the Seven Dwarfs Mine Train is 200 minutes or 400 minutes (slight exaggeration. slight).
+If you’re like WHAT is a Jackery, so was I before someone gifted me one.
+It’s this amazing portable charger so your phone always has juice and you can check whether there’s a wait time for the Seven Dwarfs Mine Train.
+Bwhahahaha, there’s always a wait for the Seven Dwarfs Mine Train.

-Mini fans because duhhh it’s Florida, band-aids because you’re walking like 9000 miles, a spi belt if you don’t wear ugly-ass cargo pants like me, a waterproof phone pouch for water rides, and an e-book so if you’re waiting 400 minutes for a ride, you and your kid can read to pass the time.
+Mini fans because duhhh it’s Florida, band-aids because you’re walking like 9000 miles, a spi belt if you don’t wear ugly cargo pants like me, a waterproof phone pouch for water rides, and an e-book so if you’re waiting 90 minutes for a ride, you and your kid can read to pass the time.